 Incandescent lighting is the most common, and least energy efficient, type of lighting used in homes. | Photo courtesy of ©iStockphoto/TokenPhoto.

-Incandescent bulbs are the least expensive to buy, but because of their relative inefficiency and short life spans, they are more expensive to operate than newer lighting types such as CFLs and LEDs.
-Learn more about how energy-efficient lightbulbs compare with traditional incandescents and replacing incandescent lamps.
+However, because of their relative inefficiency and short life spans, they are more expensive to operate than newer lighting types such as compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs).

-There are three common types of incandescent lightbulbs:
+There are three common types of incandescent lamps (called A-line lamps) used in residential applications:

-Known as the screw-in "A"-type lightbulb, standard incandescent bulbs are the most common -- and most inefficient -- light source available.
-These bulbs produce light from a tiny coil of tungsten wire that glows when it is heated by an electrical current.
+Commonly known as the screw-in "A"-type lamp that use a medium Edison (E-26) base, standard incandescent bulbs are the least efficient light source commonly found in homes.
+These lamps produce visible light by heating a tiny coil or filament of tungsten wire that glows when it is heated by an electrical current.

 Energy-Saving Incandescent (or Halogen) Lightbulbs

-Halogens are a little more expensive than incandescents, but are less expensive to operate because of their higher efficacy.
-They are commonly used in reflectors such as indoor and outdoor flood lighting, indoor recessed and track fixtures, and floor and desk lamps.
+Halogens are a little more expensive than standard incandescent lamps, but are less expensive to operate because of their higher efficacy and longer life expectancy.
+They are commonly used in reflector lamps such as indoor and outdoor flood or spot lighting, indoor recessed and track fixtures, and floor and desk lamps.

 Some halogen bulbs are dimmable, as indicated on the package, and are compatible with timers and other lighting controls.

 Reflector bulbs (Type R) spread and direct light over specific areas.
-They are used mainly for floodlighting, spotlighting, and downlighting.
+They are used mainly for floodlighting, spotlighting, and down lighting applications both indoor and outdoor.

 There are two types of reflector lamps: